Invicti DAST (formerly Netsparker DAST) vs Escape DAST

 Going beyond, Escape provides step-by-step recommendations to configure scans properly and benefit from Escape’s full testing engine capabilities.
 You can find more information about Escape's coverage in the docs.

-To check a scan’s coverage, you can examine the Crawled URLs Report or the Sitemap (these guidelines are general for all Invicti web scans and are not adjusted to the API security scanning).
+To check a scan’s coverage, you can examine the Crawled URLs Report or the Sitemap (these guidelines are general for all Invicti web scans).
 While these tools—Crawled URLs Report and Sitemap—are helpful for understanding what parts of the system were covered, they require manual review to effectively address gaps in coverage.
 This manual analysis can be time-consuming and may leave room for human error.
 The need to examine detailed reports and visualize structures introduces complexity, especially in larger environments with numerous endpoints and interactions.

 In contrast, Escape's approach to coverage and logging is more automated and adaptive, focusing on minimizing noise while ensuring comprehensive scanning of all relevant endpoints.